AGRICULTURAL USES OF WATER

 To learn more about protections on agricultural water, see Utah Administrative Code R317-2-14.

-HOW AGRICULTURAL IMPACTS WATER QUALITY
+HOW AGRICULTURE IMPACTS WATER QUALITY

 Agricultural practices may also have negative impacts on water quality.
 Improper agricultural methods may elevate concentrations of nutrients, fecal coliforms, and sediment loads.
 Increased nutrient loading from animal waste can lead to eutrophication of water bodies which may eventually damage aquatic ecosystems.
 Animal waste may also introduce toxic fecal coliforms which threaten public health.
-Grazing and other agriculture practices may intensify erosion processes raising sediment input to nearby water sources.
+Grazing and other agriculture practices may intensify erosion processes, raising sediment input to nearby water sources.
 Increased sediment loads make drinking water treatment more difficult while also affecting fish and macroinvertebrates.

 Water quality is vital for the success of agriculture, and in turn, proper agriculture management practices are necessary to meet domestic water quality standards and provide for ecosystem health.
 Cooperation between agriculture and domestic water users is necessary to provide adequate water quality for both parties.
-Find out more about protecting water quality.

-In America the average family uses about 400 gallons of water per day, 30 percent of that is devoted to outdoor uses.
+In America, the average family uses about 400 gallons of water per day, 30 percent of that is devoted to outdoor uses.
 More than half of that outdoor water is used for watering lawns and gardens.
 Unfortunately, inefficient watering practices can waste a lot of water on gardening and lawn care.
-When gardening it is important to know how much water your plants need, and how often they need to be watered.
+When gardening it is important to know how much water your plants need and how often they need to be watered.